skader-collab/airbnb-clone-project/README.md

 - A **Property** can have multiple **Bookings** and **Reviews**.
 - A **Booking** can have one **Payment**.
 - A **User** can write multiple **Reviews** for different **Properties**.

+## Feature Breakdown

+### User Management
+Users can sign up, log in, and manage their profiles securely.
+This feature ensures that only registered users can book properties or list their own properties for rent.

+### Property Management
+Property owners can create, update, and delete property listings.
+Each listing includes detailed information, photos, pricing, and availability to help guests find suitable accommodations.

+### Booking System
+Guests can search for available properties, view details, and make reservations for specific dates.
+This system handles availability checks, prevents double bookings, and tracks all reservations.

+### Review System
+After a stay, guests can leave reviews and ratings for properties.
+This helps maintain quality and trust within the platform, allowing future guests to make informed choices.

+### Payment Integration
+Secure payment processing is integrated to handle booking payments.
+This feature ensures transactions are tracked, payment statuses are updated, and owners receive payouts for successful bookings.

+### Search and Filtering
+Guests can search for properties based on location, price, amenities, and availability.
+Advanced filtering improves the user experience by helping guests find the perfect property quickly.

+### Admin Dashboard
+Admins can manage users, properties, bookings, and payments from a centralized dashboard.
+This feature supports moderation and ensures the platform runs smoothly and securely.